cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

     * For 50/50 text components, one or two lines different is ok
     * For 33/33/33 text components, a difference of one line is ok
+  * Option to give the entire info unit group an introductory paragraph

   #### Call to action